rsyslog/rsyslog/source/configuration/converting_to_new_format.rst

     mail.info   /var/log/maillog

 We suggest you leave it as-is without conversion.
-Equally, in our opion it is also fine to add new rules like the above.
+Equally, in our opinion it is also fine to add new rules like the above.
 If you still want to convert, the line may look as follows (completely in new format)::